 |Required Auxiliary Courses |

 Some required courses for the major will be completed abroad.
-A semester or summer of study abroad is required for a Major.
-The Secondary Teaching Major requires 307 and EDSED 275, EDSED 395.
+An immersion experience (SPN 310) is required for a Major.
+Some required courses for the major can be completed abroad if the student decides to study in a Spanish-speaking country.
+The Secondary Teaching Major requires 307 and EDSED 275, and EDSED 395.